Table of Contents

 While they appear to be serious, stoic sentries, Rottweilers crave attention from their loved ones.
 They are not suited to living alone outside.

 Furthermore, dog aggression is not uncommon in Rottweilers.
 In fact, it is specifically accepted in the breed standard as part of their temperament.
 Keep your Rottweiler under control at all times to prevent heartache, damage and lawsuits.
+They are not ideal dogs for first time owners, however one who is diligent and committed to raising one responsibly will be rewarded with a wonderful, devoted companion.

 Overall, extensive socialisation and training, as well as good breeding from parents with solid temperaments is essential for a stable, well balanced Rottweiler.